Neotys-Connect/neotys-selenium-server/README.md

 ```
 C) Run WebDriver scripts against this hub with additional capabilities specified.

+### Running with Docker Compose

+You can also use Docker Compose to run an example of this grid.
+However, this specifically requires a few key configuration points:

+1. Run your script using --headless mode (see example test suite for Mocha and Protractor setup) otherwise you'll see an error when trying to run your scripts ['Cannot assign requested address (99)'](https://github.com/RobCherry/docker-chromedriver/issues/15#issuecomment-426367228).
+Headless is required because this Docker-based grid uses a container-based version of the official Chrome Selenium node image which does not contain a Window Manager on purpose.

+2. Override the neoload:host IP address to be the NIC IPv4 address of your host, so that the containerized hub can interact with NeoLoad APIs on the host.
+In the below examples, the test suites have been written to accept command line arguments 'neoloadHost' to marshal the provided value into a custom capabilities entry for this purpose.

+3. Docker dependencies assume that you've built the jar inside this repo, but you can simply download a released/compiled version of the jar from [this repository's release assets](https://github.com/paulsbruce/neotys-selenium-server/releases/).

 ## Examples

 You can use/adapt NeoLoad [examples in this repo](https://github.com/paulsbruce/NeoLoadSeleniumExamples.git), or create your own with WebDriver and layer in a few minimum-viable additional capabilities that help this version of the Grid know which mode (EndUserExperience or Design) you wish to run the test under.